intel/auto-round/README.md

 ## Validated Models
-For wikitext2/ptb-new/c4-new ppl, we follow the code of gptq and set the seqence length to 2048.
+For wikitext2/ptb-new/c4-new ppl, we follow the code of gptq and set the sequence length to 2048.
 For lm-eval wikitext ppl, we adopt lm-eval.
+The quantization configure is W4G128.

 <table border="1">
   <tr>